anthonydb/practical-sql/faq-updates-errata.md

 ### Introduction

-#### Working with pgAdmin: Change in pgAdmin app
+#### Working with pgAdmin: Changes to pgAdmin app

-Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
+**Browser app:** Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
 Beginning with version 3.0 of pgAdmin, released in April 2018, the application loads as a tab within your default web browser.
 Previous versions of pgAdmin run as a standalone desktop application.
 All other functionality for pgAdmin described in the book remains the same.
+Early copies of the book show pgAdmin as a standalone app.
+This has been updated in more recent printings.

+**Master password:** Beginning with version 4.7 of pgAdmin, released in May 2019, the application asks you to set a "master password" that's used in addition to the database password set on installation.

 ### Chapter 9: Inspecting and Modifying Data